knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 3. A filter service receives the Cloud Storage event.
 It uses the Vision API to determine whether the image is safe or should be filtered.
 If the image is safe, the filter service creates a custom CloudEvent of type `dev.knative.samples.fileuploaded` and passes it back to the broker.
-4. Resizer service receives the `fileuploaded` event, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, creates a custom `CloudEvent` of type `dev.knative.samples.fileresized` and passes the event back to `Broker`.
+4. The resizer service receives the `fileuploaded` event, and then resizes the image using the [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, creates a custom `CloudEvent` of type `dev.knative.samples.fileresized` and passes the event back to `Broker`.